HoudiniGraphql/houdini/CONTRIBUTING.md

 some tips for local development as well as an introduction to the internal architecture and the relevant files/directories.

+**Note**: this document contains links to files and sometimes specific lines of code which could easily be invalidated with future work.
+If you run into a link that's broken or doesn't look right, please open a PR that fixes it.
+Keeping documentation up to date is as important as _any_ bug fix or new feature.

 ## Table of Contents

 1. [Local Development](#local-development)